Article

 6. setting out communication and crisis management actions [...] to all relevant internal staff and external stakeholders[...] and reported to competent authorities [...].

 These core principles extend beyond responding to an incident and include frameworks for the post-incident learning process (such as post-mortems).
-The motivation is that with an increased focus on analysing root causes, financial entities will reduce the likelihood and severity of similar incidents going forwards.
+The motivation is that with an increased focus on analyzing root causes, financial entities will reduce the likelihood and severity of similar incidents going forwards.

 Financial entities shall put in place post ICT-related incident reviews after significant ICT disruptions of their core activities, analysing the causes of disruption and identifying required improvements to the ICT operations or within the ICT Business Continuity Policy referred to in Article 10.